 Harry: Everybody experiences it, and that there’s something that can be done about it.
 It can be made negligible enough so that it doesn’t impact the expression of the child, nor the performance of the child.

 5. What are some common sources of anxiety for children?

-School, tests, academic challenges.
+- School, tests, academic challenges

-The child’s relationship with a teacher
+- A child’s relationship with a teacher

-In high school, it’s common for girls to feel anxiety about what others are saying behind their back, gossip, rumors, etc.
+- It’s common for girls to feel anxiety about what others are saying behind their back, gossip, rumors, etc.

 And any these may still be sources of anxiety as adults as well.
 These are all sources of anxiety that keep us away from being ourselves, from being natural.